Skip to main content

 If you are a business owner contemplating a future sale of your business or a professional advisor working with a client who is considering a sale, please contact one of our gift planners to learn how we can help you maximize your giving options.

-For additional helpful information and insights, download our Guide to Enhancing Your Business Transition with Charitable Giving.
+For additional helpful information and insights, download our guide to enhancing a business transition with charitable giving.

 The Saint Paul & Minnesota Foundation does not provide tax, legal or accounting advice.
 Please consult your own tax, legal and accounting advisors regarding your individual situation before engaging in any transaction.